This basketball coaching article was written by Tennessee Tech men’s basketball assistant coach Frank Davis.

-As coaches, how can we get our players to buy into this idea of a non-reflective record?
+As basketball coaches, how can we get our players to buy into this idea of a non-reflective record?
 They are a few possessions from turning a bad year into an average one, an average year into a good year, and a great year into a Championship year.

 So is it possible to tank in post-season play after you have dominated your league?
 YES.
-Is it just as possible to be the team everyone knows they can beat preseason and take home a Championship?
+Is it just as possible to be the basketball team everyone knows they can beat preseason and take home a Championship?
 YES.
 The non-reflective record will catch up with all of us.

 What does your record reflect?